michal-mazurkiewicz/Rest-Excercise/README.md

 Simple Spring Boot Rest App of bank service that allows to create new accounts, retrive them, list them and transfer money between them.
 For data storage I used in-memory H2 db.

-To start the project just simply clone repository and or import it directly from your IDE download mvn dependencies and run the project.
+To start the project just simply clone repository or import it directly from your IDE.
+Download mvn dependencies and run the project.

 Application will be running on port: 8080.